roberta96/EOS-Dustfit/README.md

 with $T_0 = 2.73$ K.
 We also considered the contribution of the CMB emission given by $B_{\nu}(T_{\rm CMB}(z)=T_0(1+z))$ (Da cunha+13).

+## Acknowledgements

+The existence of this software would not have been possible without the thoughful supervision of Prof, F. Fiore and Dr. Chiara Feruglio.
+I also thank Dr. F. Salvestrini for being the first test subject and for provinding very useful feedback.